 - Kurzweil 3000 Professional edition and a properly installed scanner. - A document to scan.
-In this case, use the Scanning Sample page at the back of the Tutorial.
+In this case, use the Kurzweil 3000 Scanning Sample on page 207.
 This exercise shows you the results of scanning that page. - The open Kurzweil 3000 window. - 1.
 Place the document face down on the scanner.